Nintendo Research & Engineering: 2005-2010: Nintendo DS family

 Shortly after launching the Game Boy Advance SP, the department started working on a new system in the Game Boy family, code-named Iris.
 Although the project was progressing with no issues, it was suddenly cancelled.
-Then-Nintendo president Satoru Iwata was approached by his successor Hiroshi Yamauchi who requested him to implement two screen on Nintendo's next handheld, in the same fashion as the dual-screen Game & Watch.
+Then-Nintendo president Satoru Iwata was approached by his predecessor, Hiroshi Yamauchi, who requested he implement two screens on Nintendo's next handheld, in the same fashion as the dual-screen Game & Watch.
 Despite the team and Iwata himself hating the idea, Iwata demanded that the project would go forward.
 In a 2017 interview, Okada confessed he now believed that pushing for a direct successor for the Game Boy Advance was wrong and was glad Iwata followed with Yamauchi's input.

 In late 2006, the department started development on the third system in the Nintendo DS family.
 The project was directed by Masato Kuwahara and would later be known as the Nintendo DSi.
 Despite initially struggling to decide on how to innovate with the restriction of making the system a revision of the Nintendo DS instead of a full-blown successor, by February 2007, the system's technical specifications were set.

 While developing the Nintendo DSi XL, the department was also working on a successor to the Nintendo DS family, the Nintendo 3DS.